jzillmann/svelte-conmu/README.md

 - It doesn't matter `where` since the positioning is `absolute`.
 Also this display (`show/not-show`) will be handled by the library.

-For full example see xxx.
+For full example see https://github.com/jzillmann/svelte-conmu/tree/main/example.

 ## Develop